clojure/math.combinatorics/README.md

 Changelog
 ========================================
+* Release 0.1.6 on 2019-07-24
+  * Improved laziness characteristics of many functions
+  * Added `permuted-combinations`

 * Release 0.1.5 on 2019-04-07
   * Removed deprecated annotation on lex-permutations, which was causing problems for clojurescript users.

 * Release 0.1.4 on 2017-01-06
   * Support for clojurescript (tested with 1.9.293)
   * Dropped support for Clojure 1.2 - 1.6